sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/02 - Back Then/02 - DBS.md

 "*Ah'm* not the one who needs a shrink, she is, if she's even still alive."
 Conductor took a deep swig of his second cup of coffee.
 "It's all subjective, innit?
 Sure, I've done awful things.
 Look at the recordin' for Train Rush, or the... er, 'basement incident'.
 Look at every single time I've rubbed those *damned* awards in your face.
 But we both keep many birds in employment, I run me public transport, you run yer disco, and we provide entertainment to the masses.
 It's not as black and white as she thinks."

 Grooves frowned, but nodded.
 He agreed with his colleague's, but the owl had missed his point.
-"I understand, but I more meant the fact that we were both *dead* for some time."
+"I understand, but I more meant the fact that we were both... er, *dead* for some time."

 "...Ah.
-Yes.
 Well."
 There was another pause from the Conductor as he thought.
-"We knew we'd come back, didn't we?"
+"Well, we knew we'd come back, didn't we?"

+"Yes, but--"

+"Look, peckneck.
+I know ye mean well."
+He looked away.
+"Just... jus' let me process it all on me own time."

-"...Well, you do you, darlin'."
+"...Alright, you do you, darlin'."
 It seemed the Conductor would not be convinced...
 Not that Grooves expected him to be.
 "Well, I dunno about you, but death has made me real peckish.
 I think I'll grab a meal from the cafeteria before we resume."

 The moon penguin nodded his head toward his colleague.
 "Til next time, Connie."
 Then he flicked his empty cup toward the bin, and strode away toward the cafeteria line.